Ajacán Mission

 The Ajacán Mission ([axaˈkan]) (also Axaca, Axacam, Iacan, Jacán, Xacan) was a Spanish attempt in 1570 to establish a Jesuit mission in the vicinity of the Virginia Peninsula to bring Christianity to the Virginia Native Americans.
 The effort to found St. Mary's Mission predated the founding of the English settlement at Jamestown, Virginia, by about 36 years.
-In February 1571, the entire party was massacred by Indians except for Alonso de Olmos.
-The following year, a Spanish party from Florida went to the area, rescued Alonso, and killed an estimated 20 Indians.
+In February 1571, the entire party was massacred by Indians, except for Alonso de Olmos.
+The following year, a Spanish party from Florida went to the area, rescued Alonso, and killed several Indians.

 Spanish exploration

 Early in the 16th century, Spanish explorers were the first recorded Europeans to see the mouth of the Chesapeake Bay, which the Spanish called Bahía de Madre de Dios or Bahía de Santa Maria.
-They were searching for a Northwest Passage to India, and they named the land Ajacán, "Jacán" in Oré.
+They were searching for a Northwest Passage to India, and they named the land Ajacán, also called "Jacán" by Luis Jerónimo de Oré.

 The Spanish succeeded in founding a stable settlement in 1565 at St. Augustine, Florida, the first founded by Europeans in what would become the United States of America.
 In 1566, they established a military outpost and the first Jesuit mission in Florida on an island near Mound Key, called San Antonio de Carlos.
 They subsequently established small Spanish outposts along the eastern coast into Georgia and the Carolinas, the northernmost at Santa Elena on an island off Port Royal, South Carolina.
 From there, Juan Pardo was commissioned to lead expeditions into the interior looking for a route to Mexican silver mines.
 He founded Fort San Juan in 1567–68 at the regional chiefdom of Joara as the first European settlement in the interior of North America in western North Carolina and five other interior garrisons.
-The Indians soon destroyed all.
-Archeological evidence has been found at Fort San Juan and Joara.

 In 1561, an expedition sent by Ángel de Villafañe kidnapped an Indian boy from the Chesapeake Bay region and took him to Mexico.
 The boy was instructed in the Catholic religion and baptized Don Luis, in honor of Luís de Velasco, the Viceroy of New Spain.
 The Spanish took him to Madrid, Spain, where he had an audience with the King and received a thorough Jesuit education.
 Some Dominicans heading for Florida as missionaries took Don Luis with them, stopping at Havana where they abandoned their plans for Florida.